Frequently asked questions

 Can I sell my work?

-Sales of works during the exhibition are permitted with 30% commission payable to the Scottish Arts Club.
-Artists whose work is for sale must list the price on the entry form.
+Sales of works during the exhibition are permitted with 30% commission payable to the gallery.
+Artists whose work is for sale should list the price on the entry form.

 Who runs the Scottish Portrait Awards?